TimBomBom/Astro/source/content/Research Projects/Measuring Stellar Temperatures/Overview.md

 The intensity plot is saved as a .dat file for the next step.
 At this point, our work in SIRIL is finished, and it is now over to the Java program to interpret the data.
 %%Put a link to the Java program page when you upload it%%

-## Analysis Pt.
-2 - Interpreting the Data
+### Interpreting the Data

 From the intensity plot/dat file, there are three values for each colour channel we are interested in:

 1. The absolute maximum of the channel (dubbed the "Plateau")
  <font color="#7f7f7f">This is the value of the flat part of the large middle feature. </font>
 2. The local maximum of the first band (dubbed the "Peak")
 <font color="#7f7f7f">This is the value of the spike after the Plateau, representing the first, brightest repeating band of colour in the diffraction spike  </font>
-3. The local minimum between the Plateau and the Peak (dubbed the "Trough") Fairly self-explanatory; the dip before the first Peak
+3. The local minimum between the Plateau and the Peak (dubbed the "Trough")
+ <font color="#7f7f7f">Fairly self-explanatory; the dip before the first Peak</font>

 ![[annotated plot.png|500]]

 <font color="#7f7f7f">A plot of Aldebaran's red intensity profile with the three points of interest labelled.</font>

 <br>